-Our family eats a lot of fresh fruit, fresh produce, and whole foods so we need to reduce food waste and make simple changes to the way we spend the rest of our food dollars.
+Our family eats a lot of fresh fruit, produce, and whole foods, so we need to reduce food waste and make simple changes to how we spend the rest of our food dollars.

 Navigate This Article